 Perhaps one of the most effective ways to determine whether or not your plaster walls may contain asbestos is to find any construction and renovation dates for the building.
 If the build year is between 1920 and 1990, the risks are very high, so it’s always a good idea to consider hiring a professional to inspect your building materials.
 If the renovation year of your home falls between 1920 and 2000, it’s also very likely that there could be dangerous levels of asbestos in your plaster walls.
 In addition, any plaster walls labeled as “fire-rated” are also more likely to contain asbestos.

 If you have access to the detailed building records of your house’s construction and renovations, you may be able to determine the risk of asbestos contamination just by the brands of plaster used.
 A few of the known asbestos-contaminated plaster brands and with their production dates include:

 - Georgia Pacific, “Acoustical” and “Patching”: 1950-1977

-The misuse and application of older, banned plaster building materials can also create risk for asbestos exposure.
-Hiring a professional to inspect the property is the only way to be 100% sure if asbestos is present or not.
+The misuse and application of older, banned plaster building materials can also create a risk for asbestos exposure.
+Hiring a professional to inspect the property is the only way to be 100% sure about the presence of asbestos.
 If the inspector finds evidence of asbestos, you will need to reach out for professional removal.
 It’s imperative to refrain from removing asbestos-containing materials yourself—the professionals are trained to do so safely.
 You could be putting yourself and your family at extreme risk if you make the decision to take on the task yourself.